 Teams on the other hand is a chat tool that is meant to exchange information.
 This could be a short update.
 A link.
 A small document.
 A reminder.
 Chat is about current things that you need to be able to continue, and for that it is nice if people respond quickly.
 Yabbu is not so much about these quick operational issues.
 It’s about topics that need some more time to structure your thoughts.

 A meeting is central in Yabbu, groups are central in Teams

 Yabbu and Teams are fundamentally different.
 Yabbu is made up of meetings with an end date.
 The organizer determines in advance the goal, the agenda, who the participants are, the lead person and desired outcome for each agenda item, and the closing date.
 Participants can then contribute within each agenda item, make decisions, add tasks, and close agenda items.

 Teams, on the other hand, is made up of groups with participants.
 There is one continuous thread within a group.
 That is where the shoe pinches when a discussion arises about a complex topic that actually belongs in a meeting.
 It can be very annoying when ten people are in a group, and three people cause noise all day long because they don’t take the discussion offline.

 Yabbu makes meetings better, shorter and more fun

 It would be too much for this blog to compare all the functionalities, because they are very different.
 It is good to realize that you can replace a complete meeting in Yabbu.
 For that you must be able to do everything that you can also do in a physical meeting.
 For example, you can add, modify, copy, drag, close, and reopen agenda items.
-And the tasks, decisions and documents are kept in clear overviews.
+Communicate within those agenda items.
+And tasks, decisions and documents are automatically kept in clear overviews.
 This makes Yabbu a strong tool to improve the governance and compliance of your organization.
 But we will tell more about that in the next blog.